-Applications for re-admission are reviewed by a committee comprised of the Campus President, Dean/Director of Education, and/or the Dean of Nursing, the Business Office Manager, and Director of Financial Aid, or their designees.
+Applications for re-admission are reviewed by a committee comprised of the Campus President, Dean of Education, and/or the Dean of Nursing, the Business Office Manager, and Director of Financial Aid, or their designees.
 The applicant must meet all current admissions and readmission requirements for the program of study.
 Applicants approved for readmission are required to meet with the Business Office Manager and the Director of Financial Aid (or their designees) and complete all necessary applications and documents to ensure that his or her past and future tuition and fees obligations will be satisfied in a timely manner.
-Applicants approved for readmission will have their transcripts reviewed by the Dean of Nursing or Dean/Director of Education who will determine which course credit(s) previously earned will be counted toward program completion and the course(s) which need to be repeated.
+Applicants approved for readmission will have their transcripts reviewed by the Dean of Nursing/Dean of Education who will determine which course credit(s) previously earned will be counted toward program completion and the course(s) which need to be repeated.
 Approval of an applicant for readmission is subject to space availability.

 A student dismissed for failure to meet Satisfactory Academic Progress (SAP) requirements may apply for readmission if there is reasonable probability that he or she can achieve the grades necessary to raise the Cumulative Grade Point Average (CGPA) and can increase his or her credits earned to credits attempted ratio to comply with the institution's SAP policy.
 If approved for readmission, the student will reenter in a status of Academic Probation.
 A student may remain in a status of Academic Probation for only one quarter/semester.
 A student who fails to meet SAP after the first quarter/semester will be dismissed.
-In addition, a student readmitted in a status of Academic Probation for the purpose of regaining SAP status is not eligible for any form of federal grant, loan, or work study funding until he or she corrects the condition that caused the loss of SAP standing (See SAP policy for specific requirements).
-If a readmitted student does not qualify for financial aid, he or she is responsible for the payment of all new tuition and fees from his or her own resources until such time as the student may prequalify for student financial assistance.

-In addition, an applicant applying to be readmitted who failed to meet SAP for two consecutive terms must complete an SAP appeal and apply to be readmitted in a status of Academic Probation, if the student can demonstrate in his or her written appeal that mitigating circumstances were the contributing factors to the student's failure to achieve satisfactory academic progress.
+In addition, an applicant applying to be readmitted who failed to meet SAP for two consecutive terms must complete an SAP appeal and apply to be readmitted in a status of Academic Probation.
+If the student can demonstrate in his or her written appeal that mitigating circumstances were the contributing factors to the student's failure to achieve satisfactory academic progress.
 Mitigating circumstances would include the death of a relative of the student, injury, disability, or illness of the student, or other special circumstances.
-The SAP appeal must be filed at the same time the applicant initiates the re-start process.
+The SAP appeal must be filed at the same time the applicant initiates the readmission process.
 The appeals must be submitted in writing to the Dean of Education or Dean of Nursing.
 The student's letter of appeal must explain and document, to the satisfaction of the Financial Aid Committee, the mitigating circumstance(s) which caused the student not to achieve SAP after the Academic/Financial Aid Warning Period and what circumstances have changed that will allow the student to achieve SAP at the next evaluation period.
-The Financial Aid Committee consists of the Campus President, Director of Education, and the Director of Financial Aid, or their designees.
+The Financial Aid Committee consists of the Campus President, Dean of Education, and the Director of Financial Aid, or their designees.
 The Financial Aid Committee may grant one additional term as a Financial Aid Probationary period, approve an "Academic Improvement Plan," which may require the student to fulfill specific terms and conditions, or deny the appeal.